Fraud-Detection-and-Defense/lego-docs/README.md

 **CMD**

-Now, CMD, which is the command to be run every time you launch the docker.
-What we want is myscript.R to be sourced.
+Now, `CMD`, which is the command to be run every time you launch the docker.
+What we want is `myscript.R` to be sourced.

 ```jsx
 *FROM rocker/r-ver:3.4.4*